-Contemporary art forms includes painting, sculpture, photography, performance, virtual art produced today.
-Though term ‘today is quite tricky to define, it largely means contemporary times.
+Indian Contemporary art includes paintings, sculptures, photography, performance, and virtual art produced today.
+Though the term ‘today’ is quite tricky to define, it essentially means contemporary times.
 This art classification evolved in the second half of the 20th century and the beginning of the 21st century, i.e., the end of modern art.

 Contemporary art forms have a confluence of modernism and traditional style.
 It evolved as a reaction of artists to the modern art and depiction of mass culture.
 Majorly, the contemporary art world is distinguished by the very lack of a uniform, organising principle and ideology.
 It became an instrument of expression of today’s reality.